alpha-xone/xbbg/js-xbbg/README.md

 ## Release integrity

-Packages are intended to be published from GitHub Actions using npm trusted publishing with provenance, backed by GitHub OIDC at publish time.
+Release packages are published from GitHub Actions using npm trusted publishing with provenance, backed by GitHub OIDC at publish time.
 No npm token or local `.npmrc` credential is required in this repository.

 ## Local Development